 Here are three keys to optimizing timing.

-Followup is critical when it comes to email marketing.
-Such messages provide receipt confirmation and acknowledgement to customers, which many appreciate.
-The methods establish that the organization is paying attention to its customers and is committed to providing them with a high-quality experience.
-There are numerous situations in which a followup email is advisable, including when someone first subscribes to receive a newsletter or makes a purchase.
+Follow-up is critical when it comes to email marketing.
+If a customer or prospect has reached out, prompt follow-up is a must.
+Such messages provide receipt confirmation and acknowledgement to customers that their message was received, which many people appreciate.
+Prompt responses establish that the organization is paying attention to its customers and is committed to providing them with a high-quality experience.
+There are numerous situations in which a follow-up email is advisable, including when someone first subscribes to receive a newsletter or makes a purchase or actively reaches out with a question or comment.

-However, many firms either do not send such confirmation messages, or wait too long to respond.
+However, many companies either do not send such confirmation messages at all, or wait too long to respond.
 Delays can diminish the effectiveness of messages of many types – in addition to confirmations, triggered emails must be near-immediate.
-A recent eMarketer study, for example, found that response rates and conversions reduced substantially when organizations waited too long to act.
+A past eMarketer study, for example, found that response rates and conversions reduced substantially when organizations waited too long to follow-up on a request.

 2. Avoiding the deluge

-As important as it is for email marketers to be quick and responsive with many of their messages, it is just as vital that organizations do not overwhelm subscribers or customers with emails in a short period of time.
-While responsiveness and proactivity are appreciated, such a deluge will likely rub individuals the wrong way.
-It can come across as overbearing and grasping, and potentially a transgression.
+As important as it is for email marketers to be quick and responsive with many of their messages, it is just as vital that organizations do not overwhelm recipients with too many emails over a short period of time.
+While responsiveness and proactivity are appreciated, such a deluge will likely rub individuals the wrong way if the messages aren’t all relevant and it isn’t clear why each one needed to be a separate message.
+It can come across as overbearing and grasping, and potentially feel like spam, even if technically the messages were all in response to a request.

 3. Regular is best

 There are several reasons for this.
 For one, the recipient may have a negative reaction if he or she realizes that the last “monthly” newsletter arrived two or three months ago.
-Such delays make firms look unprofessional and disorganized.
+Such delays may make companies look unprofessional and disorganized.
+Recipients also can come to expect regular emails in their inbox at regular intervals.
+If they don’t show up when anticipated, it can lead to confusion and unhappy customers.